 Second Assistant Director: GEORGIE KERSSENBROCK

 Producer's Assistant: SOPHIE HEWITT

 Runner/Driver: JAMES LLEWELLYN

 Location Scouts: EDWARD HOBBS, LEWIS MARKEY, HENRY LAMBERT, KATIE STACEY & LOUIS PEATING

 NEWS & AWARDS

-Production - The Film was shot in Bristol during January 2022 and is currently in post-production.
+Production - The Film was shot in Bristol in 2022

 Bafta-winning Female Director - Rachel Tillotson